ash-peng/Blockchains-with-Proof-of-work/README.md

 # Blockchains-with-Proof-of-work
 The implementation and the "mining" of a simple blockchain system with proof-of-work.
-Assignment for CMPT 383 - Comparative Programming Languages at Simon Fraser University.

 A simple blockchain system with proof-of-work (cryptographically hashed values ending in a certain number of 0's).
 The proof-of-work are computed in parallel with concurrency tools that include OS-level threads, mpsc/spmc message queues, and atomic reference counting.